behrica/clj-polyglot-app/README.md

 ## Special support for Emacs/CIDER

-The configuration generated, fixes the nREPL port to be 12345.
+The generated configuration fixes the nREPL port to be 12345.
 This makes remote connections easier, as we can port forward a known port.
 The `devcontainer.json` spec contains 12345 as "port to be forwarded", so assuming the "right" (see below) tooling on client side the forwarding can be automated.
 The generated [launchpad](https://github.com/lambdaisland/launchpad) configuration starts cider-nrepl on port 12345 by default when calling
 `bin/launchpad`

-Having done this we can therefore `cider-connect` to `localhost:12345` from inside a local emacs
+Having done this we can therefore `cider-connect` to `localhost:12345` from inside a local Emacs and it will connect to the nrepl inside teh devcontainer.

 ### Emacs support for remote `clojure-lsp`
 In order to Emacs working with the remote `clojure-lps` server, we need this configuration snippet in Emacs: